flowerchecker/plant-id-examples/README.md

 - **`key`**- your [API key](https://web.plant.id/plant-identification-api/)
 - **`ids`** - list of ids provided by the identification response
 - **`custom_ids`** - list of ids provided by you in the identification request
-- `lang` - language code ([ISO 639-1](https://en.m.wikipedia.org/wiki/List_of_ISO_639-1_codes)) used for common names and urls of plants (default "en")
+- `lang` - language code ([ISO 639-1](https://en.m.wikipedia.org/wiki/List_of_ISO_639-1_codes)) used for common names and URLs of plants (default "en")

 ### Response
-You will get a list with info about your identifications with given ids.
-Apart from getting the info you sent with the indentification request and the identification result, you can get following:
+You get a list with info about your identifications with given ids.
+Apart from getting the info you sent with the identification request and the identification result, you can get the following:

 - `created` - when was the identification request created
 - `sent` - when was the request sent to identification
 - `classified` - when was the request classified
 <!--- `feedback`-->
 - `fail_cause` - cause of the failed identification
-- `countable` - wheter the identification meets the required properties to be countable according to SLA
+- `countable` - whether the identification meets the required properties to be countable according to SLA

 ## Confirm
 ```https://api.plant.id/confirm/SUGGESTION_ID```